franciscop/statux/README.md

 ## Examples

 Some examples to show how *statux* works.
-Help me write these?
-And feel free to [suggest new ones](https://github.com/franciscop/statux/issues/new?template=suggest-example.md).
+Feel free to [suggest new ones](https://github.com/franciscop/statux/issues/new?template=suggest-example.md).

 ### Todo list